perrette/papers/README.md

 Command-line tool to manage bibliography (pdfs + bibtex)

-> **WARNING**: This tool requires further development and testing, and is not production-ready as such (contributors welcome).
+> **WARNING**: This tool requires further development and testing, and is not production-ready as such (contributors welcome)

 Motivation
 ----------